gpf71/OnTap/README.md

 # OnTap

-Python-based Slack bot.
+Python-based Slack bot that can be added to Slack channels as an app.

-The OnTap bot uses the Slack api to interact log in to Slack channels as an app and interact with users.
+The OnTap bot uses the Slack api to interact with users.

 Users can request information from East Vancouver Breweries: